k-mughal/Ansible/03 - Inventory part2/README.md

 ```
 - [webservers] and [dbservers] are groups that contain specific host entries with their IP addresses.
 - [prod_servers:children] is a special group that includes the child groups [web_servers] and [dbservers] This is a way to create a higher-level grouping for all the servers in a production environment.
-- Now we can run the following command below to target specific group of server servers
+- Now we can run the following command below to target a specific group of server servers.

 ```
 ansible webservers -m ping -i inventory